Zero Conditional

 - If the weather is nice, the beach is crowded.

-Point 4: The zero conditional uses the simple present tense because it expresses recurring actions.
+Point 4: The zero conditional uses the simple present tense because it expresses recurring or general actions.

-- We play cards of the weekend if we feel like it.
+- We play cards on the weekend if we feel like it.

 - If she gets stressed, she starts acting strange.